Formalizing Stack Safety as a Security Property: Framework and Assumptions

-We end up with an annotated version of the machine transition function written \(\mach \xrightarrow{\bar{\psi}, \obs} \mach'\), where \(\mach\) and \(\mach\) are machine states, \(\obs\) is an event, and \(\bar{\psi}\) is a list of security-relevant operations.
-We then lift this into a transition between pairs of machine states and contexts, by applying a set of operation-specific rules to transform each state and context to a new context, in parallel with the ordinary transition on states.
-The most important rules describe call and return operations.
+These considerations lead to an annotated version of the machine transition function, written \(\mach \xrightarrow{\bar{\psi}, \obs} \mach'\), where \(\mach\) and \(\mach\) are machine states, \(\obs\) is an optional externally observable event, and \(\overline{\psi}\) is a list of security-relevant operations---necessary because a single step might perform multiple simultaneous operations.
+This is then lifted into a transition between pairs of machine states and contexts by applying a transition function parameterized by the operation.
+We will decompose this function into rules associated with each operation and introduce them as needed.
+The most important of these rules describe call and return operations.
 A call pushes a new view onto the context stack and changes the class of the caller's data to protect it from the new callee; a return reverses these steps.
-Other operations can serve to signal how parts of the stack frame are being used to store or share data, and their corresponding rules alter the classes of different state elements accordingly.
+Other operations signal how parts of the stack frame are being used to store or share data, and their corresponding rules alter the classes of different state elements accordingly.

 Exactly which operations and rules are needed depends on what code features we wish to support.
 The set of security-relevant operations (\(\Psi\)) covered in this paper is given in \cref{tab:psi}.
 A core set of operations covering calls, returns, and local memory is introduced in the example in \cref{sec:example} and formalized in \cref{sec:formal}.
 An extended set covering simple memory sharing and tail-call elimination is described in \cref{sec:extensions} and tested in \cref{sec:testing}.
 The remaining operations are needed for the capability-based model in \cref{app:ptr}.